Category: 2_Free State / Vrystaat

 Ye Olde Original Prester John

 Prester John was a mythical Christian priest and king.
 Stories popular in Europe in the 12th to the 17th centuries told of a Nestorian patriarch and king who ruled over a Christian nation lost amid the pagans and Muslims in the Orient.
-The accounts were often embellished* with various tropes of medieval popular fantasy, depicting Prester John as a descendant of the Three Wise Men, ruling a kingdom full of riches, marvels, and strange creatures.
+These tall tales were often further embellished* with various tropes of medieval popular fantasy, depicting Prester John as a descendant of the Three Wise Men, ruling a kingdom full of riches, marvels, and strange creatures.
 The myth was used as one of the excuses for the murderous crusades.

 Like secret uranium, hidden weapons of mass destruction, drugs – there are always lies that can be told to justify attacks and the beginnings of wars.
 Instil fear, repeat the lies, and suddenly many people trust politicians and newspapers! without asking for any evidence.
 Wars are profitable, therefore wars MUST be started.